MusabXD/MusabXD.github.io/index.md

 [![Project Screenshot](https://github.com/MusabXD/musabxd.github.io/raw/Software-Engineering-and-Design/InventoryApp%20(Artifact%201).png)](https://github.com/MusabXD/musabxd.github.io/tree/Software-Engineering-and-Design#readme)

-This artifact is a mobile application originally developed for CS-360, where users can add and remove items from an inventory list, add categories and put items into them, and sort the items by name or quantity.
+This artifact is a mobile application originally developed for CS-360, where users can add and remove items from an inventory list.
 I enhanced it by adding new features to improve its usability and architecture.
+I made it possible to add categories and put items into them, and sort the items by name or quantity.

 **Enhancements Made:**
 - Added inventory **categories**.